HNodeland/DAT535/README.md

 Run unstructure.py, and the unstructured data will be added to the data-folder.

-When the data has been unstructured into unstrucutre.txt inside the data-folder, the notebook should run without issues.
+When the data has been unstructured into unstrucutre.txt and uploaded on hdfs, the notebook should run with the correct filepaths.